alandubbleu/linearalgebra-toolkit-matlab/README.md

 # MATLAB Linear Algebra and Data Analysis Toolkit

 ## Introduction
-This repository offers a collection of MATLAB functions designed to facilitate various operations in linear algebra and data analysis.
-These functions enable users to perform matrix operations, analyze data through techniques such as polynomial fitting and principal component analysis, and determine various mathematical spaces and subspaces associated with matrices.
+This repository offers a collection of MATLAB functions designed to perform various operations in linear algebra and data analysis.
+These functions perform matrix operations, analyze data through techniques such as polynomial fitting and principal component analysis, and determine various mathematical spaces and subspaces associated with matrices.

 ## Function Descriptions